Submitty/submitty.github.io/_docs/instructor/forum.md

    **_Merging Threads_** Often times students will ask the same question.
 Members of the teaching staff have the ability to merge similar threads.
-When merging a thread t1 into another thread t2, it is only possible to merge t1 into t2 if t2s last post occurred after t1 was created.
+When merging a thread t1 into another thread t2, it is only possible to merge t1 into t2 if t2s last post occurred before t1 was created.

    **_Image Attachments_** users can upload up to 5 images per post.